An aperiodic set of 11 Wang tiles: There is no aperiodic Wang sets with 10 tiles or less

 \section{There is no aperiodic Wang sets with 10 tiles or less}

-In this section, we give a brief overview of the techniques involved in the computer assisted proof that there are not aperiodic Wang set with 10 tiles or less.
+In this section, we present a computer-assisted proof that there is no aperiodic Wang set with 10 tiles or less.
 The computer program can be found here:~\cite{prog}.

-The general method of the algorithm is obvious: generate all Wang sets with 10 tiles or less, and test each one to see whether it is aperiodic.
-This method presents two difficulties here: first, there are a large number of Wang sets with 10 tiles: For maximum efficiency, we have to generate as few of them as possible, that is discard as soon as possible Wang sets that are provably not aperiodic.
-Then we have to test the remaining sets for aperiodicity.
-Aperiodicity is of course an undecidable problem: our algorithm will not succeed on all Wang sets, and the remaining ones will have to be examined by hand.
+The general idea of the algorithm is straightforward: generate all Wang sets with 10 tiles or less, and test each one to see whether it is aperiodic.
+This method presents two difficulties here: first, there are a large number of Wang sets with 10 tiles: for maximum efficiency, we have to discard as soon as possible Wang sets that are provably not aperiodic.
+We then have to test the remaining sets for aperiodicity.
+Because aperiodicity is an undecidable problem, our algorithm will not succeed on all Wang sets; the remaining sets will have to be examined by hand.